 Knowledge Graphs are Becoming More Popular

-I’m seeing a number of articles, and a patent about answering questions using Knowledge Graphs.
+I’m seeing several articles, and a patent about answering questions using Knowledge Graphs.

 I’ll share the articles first, and then provide more details about the Google Patent that I mentioned in a presentation last week at Pubcon.
-I am also going to include my presentation from Pubcon in this post as well since it focuses upon the evolution of Question-Answering, and the patent involving answering questions using knowledge graphs is the latest patent from Google in that evolution.
+I will also include my presentation from Pubcon in this post as well since it focuses upon the evolution of Question-Answering.
+The patent involving answering questions using knowledge graphs is the latest patent from Google in that evolution.